logo Friday, July 30, 2010

 </form>

-Note that in the form above, five individual line items have been purchased and are being posted back to the registry.
-For each of these 5 items, the rvl_id (which was passed to your cart by Registry Valet when the shopper clicked "Add to Cart") is being posted back in the "L_RVID" field and the corresponding purchased quantities are being posted back in the "L_QTY" field.
+Note that in the form above, five individual line items have been purchased and are being posted back to the gift registry.
+For each of these 5 items, the rvl_id (which was passed to your cart by the gift registry software when the shopper clicked "Add to Cart") is being posted back in the "L_RVID" field and the corresponding purchased quantities are being posted back in the "L_QTY" field.

 Suppressing the XML response document using the optional suppressXML hidden field